By looking at an unhappy relationship as a system, a couple can change their system with one simple task. Here's the task no-one told you about…

 Changing the Direction of Relationship Behaviour

-Here’s a secret about how you make this work:
+Here’s the secret about how this is working:

-…one cannot change someone else’s behaviour; we can only change our own*.
+…you cannot change someone else’s behaviour; you can only change your own*.

-If we can only change our own behaviour, what kind of change are we looking at?
-Well, the answer here is: very little (at least to start with).
-Change doesn’t have to be large.
+Well, the answer here is very little change, in fact (at least to start with).
+We’re looking for a small change that alters the course of an argument; it does not have to be large.
 A small change can have a large and escalating impact on a relationship system.
-Whatever the change is, it must be one that you initiate.
+You must initiate the change, and it must de-escalate the argument.

-Of course, it’s not easy to make a change in the heat of the moment!
-You must be aware of what is happening in that moment, and you must find the capacity within yourself to make that pause and refrain from releasing the killer response.
+Of course, it’s not easy to make a change of direction in the heat of the moment!
+You must be aware of what is happening in that moment (aka an argument is escalating), and you must find the capacity within yourself to pause and refrain from releasing your “killer” response.

-Integrating Systemic Therapy with Psychodynamic Therapy (as LGBTCoupleCounselling.co.uk does) combines two powerful therapeutic approaches: improving your current relationship and improving issues from the past that one or both partners are bringing into the relationship.
+Integrating Systemic Therapy with Psychodynamic Therapy (as does Dean Richardson MNCPS (Accred/Reg) from LGBTCoupleCounselling.co.uk) combines two powerful therapeutic approaches: improving your current relationship and improving issues from the past that one or both partners are bringing into the relationship.

 Taking Things One Step at a Time